ehmicky/autoserver/README.md

 # Troubleshooting

   - Please use Node.js v7.8.0
-  - Orphans are not currently handled, and will make the whole server crash as soon as only one orphan is created.
+  - Orphans are not currently handled (but this will be fixed).
+This means if you are trying to query or mutate a model which contains a foreign key to a non-existing model, the operation will crash.
+E.g. this means that to delete a model, all other model referencing it must remove their foreign keys first, otherwise they won't be accessible anymore.